 According to the Centers for Medicare & Medicaid Services (CMS), as of Q2 2016 the use of antipsychotic medication in California was 12.7 percent compared to the national average of 16.3 percent.
 California performs better than 42 other states, ranking 8th lowest in the nation in using antipsychotics in skilled nursing facilities.

 Download an infographic!

-A broad category of medications, called psychoactives, are administered by physicians in skilled nursing centers.
-The term psychoactive is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.
+A broad category of medications, called psychotropics are administered by physicians in many healthcare and community settings, including hospitals, skilled nursing homes and assisted living centers.
+The term psychotropic is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.

 The use of antipsychotic medication to treat behavior associated with dementia is not supported clinically and is considered off-label by the FDA, which issued a “black box” warning for the elderly with dementia.

 Long-term care doctors in skilled nursing settings strive to offer the best care possible using the least amount of medication.
 When medications are appropriate, physicians must carefully weigh the dangers against the individual benefits starting with the lowest dose possible.
 Physicians are also required to reassess the use of psychoactive drugs on a quarterly basis.

 In addition, the resident or a representative must provide informed consent regarding the use of these medications, except in emergencies.

 The use of psychoactive medication is legal and strictly regulated by the state and federal government.